sassoftware/grafana-esp-plugin/README.md

 ## Install a Released Version of the Plug-in

-An installation script is provided to install the plugin and configure Grafana.
-The installation script will modify the Grafana deployment by adding an environment variable to enable the plugin and configure a new grafana.ini file to enable UAA authentication.
+An installation script is provided to install the plug-in and configure Grafana, the installation script will:
+ * Modify the Grafana deployment by adding the GF_INSTALL_PLUGINS environment variable to allow grafana to install the plug-in.
+ * Configure a new grafana.ini file to enable OAuth authentication.

-Grafana will be configured as an OAuth client with the supported OAuth provider (UAA), users of Grafana will be directed to use the OAuth login page.
+ * Configure Grafana as an OAuth client with the supported OAuth provider (UAA).
+Users of Grafana are directed to use the OAuth login page.

-> **Caution**: Running the installation script might overwrite any existing Grafana configuration
+ * Optionally install Grafana for you.

+Use the provided installation script to install the plug-in:

 1. Set the correct Kubernetes configuration file for your environment.
    ```